Quickstart for Ascend on Snowflake

 GRANT ALL ON DATABASE identifier($ENV_DEV_DB) TO ROLE identifier($ENV_DEV_ROLE);

-Run the SQL script in a Snowflake SQL worksheet like before after updating the password.
+Run this SQL script in a Snowflake SQL worksheet after updating the password, similarly to the previous step.

-Then click Manage Secrets and add a secret with the Snowflake user password.
+Click Manage Secrets and add a secret containing the Snowflake user password.

 Congratulations!
-You can now use Snowflake as an Ascend Data Plane.
+You're ready to use Snowflake as an Ascend Data Plane.

 Set up a Git Repository

 When you develop in Ascend, you will need to provide a Git repository in which to store your code.
-This step will guide you through how to set up a Git repository and add it to your Ascend Instance.
+This section walks you through setting up a Git repository and integrating it with your Ascend Instance.

 -